Tara Llanes

-Tara Janelle Llanes (born November 28, 1976 in West Covina, California United States) is a Bicycle Motocross (BMX) racer whose prime competitive years were from 1990-1993.
+Tara Janelle Llanes (born November 28, 1976, in West Covina, California United States) is a Bicycle Motocross (BMX) racer and a wheelchair basketball player whose prime competitive years were from 1990 to 1993.
 She became a champion Mountain Bike (MTB) racer.
 She later played wheelchair tennis and wheelchair basketball for Canada.
 Her surname is pronounced "Yaw-ness" but for obvious reasons it is often mispronounced "lanes" as in the type of division of a pathway.
+Llanes is part of the LGBTQ+ community.

 BMX racing career milestones

 Note: Professional first are on the national level unless otherwise indicated.

 Retired: Originally in 1995 to focus on Mountain Bike racing full time.
 She restarted in late 2006 with an eye toward making the 2008 Olympic Team.
 See "First professional race result".
 According to Llanes USA Cycling asked her tor restart her BMX career:

 However, an apparent career-ending injury in MTB eliminated that possibility for 2008.
 She has however, stated her goal to be to return to racing competition.